Pranav-flo/DS18B20/README.md

   • We interface the DS18B20 temperature sensor with an ESP32

-  • We use ThinkSpeak to visualize and analyze live data from the ESP32.
+  • We use ThinkSpeak to visualize and analyze live data sent from ESP32.

   • Refer our blog for further insights: https://www.robocraze.com/index.php/blog/tutorial-ds18b20-waterproof-sensor-all-you-need-to-know.html